-- Arts-in-Education: Advisory Council meeting 75 people in attendance - Library Services: Symposium 107 people in attendance - NYS Curriculum and Development Services: Literacy and Learning Conference 475 people in attendance - Summer Enrichment Program: 7 districts totaling 2,481 registrants (Please note some of the programs offer 4 sessions.
+- Arts In Education: Advisory Council meeting 75 people in attendance - Library Services: Symposium 107 people in attendance.
+New baseline data will be based on 2013-14 Liaison Program/Cluster Meetings: 298 people in attendance. - NYS Curriculum and Development Services: Literacy and Learning Conference 475 people in attendance: conference cancelled as of 2013.
+New baseline data will be based on 2013-2014 ELA workshops: 74 ELA workshops provided with 1,080 people in attendance. - Summer Enrichment Program: 7 districts totaling 2,481 registrants (Please note some of the programs offer 4 sessions.
 If a child signed up for two sessions, that child is counted twice in the total number.) - Model Schools: Celebration of Technology in Education 1,400 students, educators, parents in attendance - Student Data Services: 2010-2011 baseline CIO/DDC meetings average of 110 people in attendance [Measurement added subsequent to Middle States 12/08 visit]